Khouderchah-Alex/x11-key-mapper/README.md

 ## How to use it?

+`sudo ./install.sh` should be run first to ensure that all necessary dependencies are installed.

-`sudo ./key_mapper.py` is a good starting point, although configuring this to be run on startup/login could be a better long-term solution.
+Following that, `sudo ./key_mapper.py` is a good starting point, although configuring this to be run on startup/login could be a better long-term solution.